Telecominfraproject/wlan-cloud-ucentralgw/OPENAPI.md

 - `trace`: Performs a remove LAN trace.
 Once the trace is completed, the produced file may be removed using the `file` endpoint.
 - `command`: Performs a proprietary command.
 The meaning depends on the device.

-The `file` end point is used to remove files produced by the gateway.
+The `file` end point is used to retrieve and remove files produced by the gateway.
 Currently this is limited to the results of a `trace` command.
+The file name will always match the `uuid` of the command that produced it.
+If several files are needed, the files will be named `uuid`, `uuid.1`, `uuid.2`, etc.

-## All dates
+## Dates
 All dates should use the format defined in [RFC3339](https://tools.ietf.org/html/rfc3339).
 All times are UTC based.
 Here is an example:

 ```shell
 1985-04-12T23:20:50.52Z
 ```

 ## Command `when` parameter
-Most commands use a `when` parameter to suggest to the device when to perform the suggested command.
-This is a suggestion only.
+Most commands use a `when` parameter to suggest to the device when to perform the command.
+This is a _suggestion_ only.
-The device may decide to perform when it is optimal for itself.
+The device may decide to perform the command when it is optimal for itself.
 It maybe busy doing something and decline to do a reboot for several minutes for example.
 The device may reply with the actual `when` it will perform the command.

 ## Configuration UUID
-The gateway manaages the configuration UUIDs.
+The gateway manages the configuration UUIDs.
 So if you set a UUID for a configuration, it will be ignored.
 The gateway uses UUID as versioning.
+The UUID is unique within a single device.